-Unfortunately we can’t control the weather, so the question becomes, how does the haze and air pollution affect us and what can we do to continue our training under these circumstances?
+Unfortunately, we can’t control the weather, so the question becomes, how do the haze and air pollution affect us and what can we do to continue our training under these circumstances?

 While it’s clear there are many harmful effects caused by pollutants in the air, what’s not clear is the amount of exposure needed when training to cause a threat to our long term health.
 And because training comes with health benefits, it should not be a matter of simply giving up on training entirely – unless your doctor has advised you to – but rather, looking for ways to minimise your exposure to these harmful pollutants.